gap-system/GapWWW/etc/README.server.md

     ssh www.gap-system.org

-There is a dedicated user `gap-www` who owns a clone of the GapWWW repository at
+There is a dedicated user `www-gap-systems` who owns a clone of the GapWWW repository at

-    /home/gap-www/GapWWW
+    /srv/www/www-gap-systems/data/GapWWW

-This clone is owned by use `gap-www` and group `gap-www`.
+This clone is owned by use `www-gap-systems` and group `www-gap-systems`.
 If anything goes wrong with these permissions, they can be fixed via

-    chown -R gap-www:gap-www /home/gap-www/GapWWW
+    chown -R www-gap-systems:www-gap-systems /srv/www/www-gap-systems/data/GapWWW

 ## Automatic updates via webhook